 The vast majority of transactions are conducted by honest and sincere parties, but there are always exceptions.
 Dishonest people may use a number of methods to defraud someone of money or merchandise.
 There are some steps you can take to dramatically reduce the chances of being victimized by fraudulent activity.
-While deception is a very rare occurrence at Audiogon, every transaction should be carefully examined before anything changes hands.
+While deception is a very rare occurrence at Audiogon, every transaction should be carefully examined before any money or merchandise changes hands.

 Unfortunately, Audiogon is not immune to this common threat found across the net.
-Beware of any email you receive that is asking you to login or change your password, these emails will look real and appear to be from Audiogon.
+Beware of any email you receive that is asking you to login or change your password.
+These emails may look real and appear to be from Audiogon.
 However, they are intended to capture your login information and then access your account.
-All emails from Audiogon will be from @audiogon.com if the email address does not end @audiogon.com it is not from us.
+All emails from Audiogon will be from @audiogon.com; if the email address does not end @audiogon.com, it is not from us.
 We will never ask you for your password.

 Item not as described

 The most common problem for buyers is when the item arrives in a condition other than what the seller had described/promised.
 Sometimes it is a simple matter of oversight on the seller's part, and other times it is an intentional misrepresentation.

 if the appearance is important to you, make sure the seller understands how important the appearance is to you.
 Some sellers, either through carelessness or with intent, will not mention minor imperfections or discolorations.

 Calling an item "mkII" even though it is not the updated version.